Last updated on March 19th, 2021

 While there’s no such thing as the perfect credit card, the perfect credit card for you does indeed exist.
-In order to find that credit card though, there are a few important questions you should be asking yourself.
-These are 6 things to consider when you apply for a credit card:
+In order to find that credit card, though, there are a few important questions you should be asking yourself.
+These are six things to consider when you apply for a credit card.

 If you are considering applying for a new credit card in order to pay off another credit card you already own, think about how that will affect your credit first.
-Though balance transfers can help you avoid paying the interest that you may already be paying on one of your cards, every action that you make relating to credit cards is recorded on your credit file- including each time you apply for a card and if it’s accepted or declined.
+Though balance transfers can help you avoid paying the interest that you may already be paying on one of your cards, every action that you make relating to credit cards is recorded on your credit file.
+This includes each time you apply for a card, and if it’s accepted or declined.

-Instead of opening multiple cards as a last resort to get out of debt or maintaining an expensive lifestyle, think about creating a personal budget first and keeping the commitment to stick to it.
-It takes longer and is more difficult to go this route instead of applying for a new credit card and hoping you’ll be accepted but doing so can create the habits to build your credit score in the months and years ahead.
+Instead of opening multiple cards as a last resort to get out of debt or maintaining an expensive lifestyle, think about creating a personal budget first and sticking to it.
+It takes longer and is more difficult to go this route instead of applying for a new credit card and hoping you’ll be accepted; but doing so can create the habits to build your credit score in the months and years ahead.

-Credit cards with a high-interest rate can be costly if you plan on carrying a balance from month to month.
-This can be as a result of poor budgeting or the recent purchase of a big-ticket item like a washing machine or HDTV.
-If you don’t pay your bills on time every month and tend to have a high credit utilization ratio (the comparison of your credit card balance compared to your credit limit), you should prioritize finding a credit card with a low annual percentage rate.
+Credit cards with a high interest rate can be costly if you plan on carrying a balance from month to month.
+This can be a result of poor budgeting or the recent purchase of a big-ticket item like a washing machine or HDTV.
+If you don’t pay your bills on time every month and tend to have a high credit utilization ratio (the comparison of your credit card balance against your credit limit), you should prioritize finding a credit card with a low annual percentage rate.

 To maximize the benefits that you could earn with your new credit card, you should list what you currently spend your money on every month and how much you spend on it.
-This provides insight into your spending habits and may help you cut out some unnecessary spending, but more importantly, can guide you in deciding what type of rewards credit card to apply for.
+This provides insight into your spending habits and may help you cut out some unnecessary spending.
+More importantly, it can guide you in deciding what type of rewards credit card to apply for.
 Foodies who enjoy trying out unique pop-up restaurants around town before heading to concerts may want to apply for a rewards credit card that grants points on dining and entertainment.

-There are no such things as hidden fees if you carefully read the terms and conditions of your credit card before you complete the application, plain and simple.
-Annual fees, balance transfer fees, fees for cash advances… all can be avoided if you read the fine print before you sign on the dotted line.
-It may feel (and for the most part, is) a tedious process, but spending a few minutes now determining what and how the credit card you’re interested in applying for can charge you will save you countless headaches in the future.
+There is no such thing as hidden fees if you carefully read the terms and conditions of your credit card before you complete the application.
+Annual fees, balance transfer fees, fees for cash advances – all can be avoided if you read the fine print before you sign on the dotted line.
+It may feel (and for the most part, is) like a tedious process, but spending a few minutes now determining what, and how, the credit card you’re interested in applying for can charge you will save you countless headaches in the future.